dresdner353/energyutils/BATTERY_SIM.md

 Notes:
 * Battery capacity set to 10 kWh, with a min and max charge capacity set to 5% and 95%
-* The battery can charge at max 2kWh/hour and discharge as the same 2kWh/hour rate
+* The battery can charge at max 2kWh/hour and discharge at the same 2kWh/hour rate
 * Discharge is disabled between 2-8AM
 * Grid shift is set to charge the battery between hours 2-4AM